 Swain’s almost 20-year tenure as president transformed the College.
 He reorganized the curriculum and degree requirements, added courses and departments, recruited top faculty members, improved and expanded the College’s facilities, and shifted power from the Board to the administration.
 His efforts set the stage for Swarthmore to emerge as an intellectually rigorous college.

 The son of Quaker farmers, Swain spoke out against World War I in a number of forums, including a House of Representatives committee hearing.
 He was also named a trustee of the World Peace Foundation.
 However, after the U.S. joined the war, he advocated that the College accept a Student Army Training Corps, to the dismay of many affiliated Friends.
 Military training itself did not happen on campus but instead took place at Pennsylvania Military College in nearby Chester, Pa.

 Swain also faced controversy concerning intercollegiate athletics.
-After Swarthmore football player Robert "Tiny" Maxwell's bloodied visage appeared in national newspapers, U.S. President Roosevelt threatened to ban the sport unless abuses were curtailed.
+After Swarthmore football player Robert “Tiny” Maxwell’s bloodied visage appeared in national newspapers, U.S. President Teddy Roosevelt threatened to ban the sport unless abuses were curtailed.
 Swarthmore suspended football, but Swain reinstated the sport after one year.
-Swain also rejected the bequeathed estate of a wealthy Quaker (rumored to be valued at one million dollars) because it came with the condition that Swarthmore drop all intercollegiate athletics.
+Swain also rejected the bequeathed estate of a wealthy Quaker (rumored to be valued at $1 million) because it came with the condition that Swarthmore drop all intercollegiate athletics.
 Institutional autonomy could not be compromised, Swain said.